 I had a bad experience on the way here with two men following me.
 One in a van and one on foot from the bus station.
 I didn’t have a guide with me so I was a little afraid.

 Luckily the police were on call to help but I would certainly take a taxi or guide with you to be on the safe side.
 I was also advised not to visit after dark as there have been reports of muggings.

 Click here for my complete guide for the Marinid Tombs with top safety tips!

 Get lost and discover the secrets of Fes Medina

-You will find everything here from leather good shops, Moroccan souvenirs, spices, meat, fruits, orange juice stands, pashmina’s in all different colours, jewellery, paintings, pottery and anything else you can think of.
+You will find everything here from leather goods shops, Moroccan souvenirs, spices, meat, fruits, orange juice stands, pashmina’s in all different colours, jewellery, paintings, pottery, and anything else you can think of.

 Where to eat: Café Clock

 This has to be the trendiest café in the whole Medina.
 Café clock is a tall building tucked behind the Bou Inania Madrasa which sees countless locals and tourists every day.
 With three floors, incredible Wifi and a marvellous rooftop terrace, you can relax from the Medina with some amazing music and good eats.

 They have a variety of tasty food options ranging from super healthy salads and smoothies to their burgers and fries.